hydroflux/abstractor-ws/BACKLOG.md

 ### Leopard To Do

 - [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers
-- [ ] HIGH PRIORITY -- refactor leopard execute
-- [ ] move "get_reception_number" around into download document--passing around 'document_number' is redundant & the document can't be downloaded unless it's on the page anyway
-- [ ] Remove anything with the "stock download" name before clicking the download button--avoid creating an issue with crash / restart
+- [ ] Remove anything with the "stock download" name before clicking the download button--avoid creating an issue with crash / restart?????
-- [ ] Update scripts with new general functions (i.e. assert_window_title)
-- [ ] Update the record function to set the reception number rather than return it
-- [ ] Update 'review' loop so that 'review' comes in as True or False, rather than an 'alt' argument
-- [ ] Fix the issue with the defunct 'get_reception_number' function in leopard 'execute' script
-- [ ] Create a "download_setup" series of functions where if download == yes: create_directory, get current files, change active directory, etc.
-- [ ] Circle back to leopard download after completing the above
-- [ ] Eliminate the 'alt' options in the 'execute' script in favor of using attributes on Document class instances
-- [ ] Update the leopard 'record' script to use the active Abstract and Document class instances
-- [ ] Update the leopard 'download' script to use the active Abstract and Document class instances
-- [ ] Fix the 'get_reception_number' function in the 'record' script (use the Document class)
 - [ ] Currently the 'download_only' switch for the 'headless' attribute is in the 'execute_program' function--better placement would probably be in the 'environment' or 'initialization' scripts if possible
 - [ ] Drop the "if not abstract.download_only and not abstract.review:" line from the 'execute_program' function of the 'execute' script in favor of something more elegant--possibly update on the Abstract or Program class
 - [ ] Integrate the 'document.result_number' attribute into the 'handle_multiple_documents' function of the 'execute' script--use eagle as an example template